 20 Best Resources for Parkinson’s

-April is Parkinson’s Awareness Month, so we rounded up the 20 best online resources for you to learn more about Parkinson’s disease and awareness.
+April is Parkinson’s Awareness Month, so we rounded up the 20 best online resources for Parkinson’s so you can learn more about Parkinson’s disease and awareness.

 A condition with no cure or treatment to stop its progression, Parkinson’s is the 14th leading cause of death in the United States, according to the Centers for Disease Control and Prevention (CDC).
 Whether you hang a poster, participate in a fundraising event or make a donation, your contribution to Parkinson’s Awareness Month makes a difference to the 1.5 million in the U.S. currently living with Parkinson’s disease.